STRONG TOGETHER. IN OUR HISTORY.

 Standing strong in the history of Catholic education in the city of Darwin is St John’s Catholic College.

-For more than fifty years the College has served the Darwin community and beyond, providing exceptional education and pastoral care for both day and boarding students, spanning several generations.
+For sixty years the College has served the Darwin community and beyond, providing exceptional education and pastoral care for day, boarding and international students, spanning several generations.

 A snapshot of our story…